mvz/haparanda/README.md

 ## Compatibility Notes

-- Functions are currently not supported
 - When using a hash as input, symbols keys and string keys are considered different
+- Currently targets handlebars.js master